 Let’s be honest, Canada is an amazing country with so much to offer.
 As the world’s second-largest country by area with ten provinces and three territories, there is plenty of room for adventure!
 If you’re sitting there wondering “Why visit Canada?” or “What is there to do in Canada?”, this ultimate Canada bucket list is your answer.
-From coast to coast to coast, you’ll be blown away by how much Canada has to offer.
-There is so much to discover from beautiful forests in the west to amazing Maritime culture in the east and inspiring Indigenous culture everywhere in between.
+From coast to coast to coast, you’ll be blown away by all the amazing things to do in Canada.
+There is so much to discover from the beautiful forests of the west coast to amazing Maritime culture in the east and inspiring Indigenous culture everywhere in between.

 As with any country, Canada continues to evolve and transform.
 It means more magical opportunities are around every corner.
 This list of things to do in Canada is by a Canadian for fellow Canadians and international visitors alike.
 You’ll be amazed at just how many activities in Canada there are!